Back to The Church in Exile

 • the marks of unmask the anti-marks of the antichurch.

-The order preserved in the reveals the Resurrection of truth.
+The order preserved in reveals the Resurrection of truth.

 • some priests awaken to the truth through study and prayer,

-• others awaken through persecution or being expelled from their dioceses,
+• others awaken through persecution or expulsion from their dioceses,

 • some refuse awakening and cling to the Vatican II antichurch,